eeemarv/eland/docs/dokku.md

 ```

-Note: this cannot be a wildcard because it's not supported by the Letsencrypt plugin.
+Note: this cannot be a wildcard because it's not supported by the Dokku Letsencrypt plugin.

 Also set (when intersystem connections with eLAS needed) a DNS A record with wildcard to the VPS ip.

-* Use the [Letsencrypt dokku](https://github.com/dokku/dokku-letsencrypt) plugin to enable https
+* Use the [Dokku Letsencrypt](https://github.com/dokku/dokku-letsencrypt) plugin to enable https

 * Set the environment varables for links in emails. (emails get sent in a background process that does not have a request context.)